• Skip to primary navigation

 How to Cook a Frozen Steak

-Gather a couple of frozen steaks and get out your 12” pan (I recommend cast iron) and add enough oil to cover the bottom (~⅛”).
-Heat on high and lay your steaks into the pan.
+Gather your frozen steaks and get out your 12” skillet (I recommend a cast iron skillet) and add enough oil to cover the bottom (~⅛”).
+Place your frozen steak in the skillet.

 NOTE: Make sure there is not any noticeable ice on the steak or you will have a nasty flare up.
 If so, let the exterior thaw slightly and pat dry with a paper towel.

-Cooks Illustrated, where I learned this trick, recommends cooking at 90 seconds per side.
-For my gas stove it is closer to 2-3 minutes per side.
+Give your steaks a good sear over high heat for 90 seconds per side, or until a brown crust forms.
+I find at times it can be closer to 2-3 minutes per side.
 Use your judgment and adjust time and heat accordingly.
-You don’t want a carbon-dated charred mess but you also don’t want the steak to come out gray.
+You don’t want a charred mess but you also don’t want the outside of the steak to come out gray.
 If the time is up and it doesn’t look like it has browned sufficiently, just put it back in for a bit longer.
 Relax, you are burning meat.
 You should be good at that.

-You have your oven pre-heated to 275 degrees, right?
-Ok good.
-When the steaks are done in the skillet, place them on a wire rack sitting atop a baking sheet.
+Have your oven pre-heated to 275 degrees.
+When the steaks are done in the skillet, place them on a wire rack sitting on top of a sheet pan.
 You want the steaks elevated on the wire rack so they cook evenly in the oven.
 If they sit directly on the pan there will be more heat transfer to the bottom of the steak.

-Now you can season the steaks to your liking.
-I like to use my Steak Seasoning Rub recipe, or paint them with a steak marinade. (you can't really marinate a frozen steak, but they still taste great with the exterior brushed with a marinade)
+For best flavor, now you can season the steaks to your liking.
+I like to use my steak seasoning rub recipe, or paint them with a steak marinade. (you can't really marinate a frozen steak, but they still taste great with the exterior brushed with a marinade)

 Now place the baking sheet in the oven and wait.
 How long?
 Well that depends on how well you want your steaks done and how thick they are.
 So that is going to vary.
-Figure 15 minutes – 30 minutes, although my 1 ½" steaks take up to an hour.
+Figure 15 minutes – 30 minutes for thin steaks, although my thick-cut steaks take up to an hour.
 Plan for much longer if you incessantly have to keep opening the oven to check on them…

 …which is why you need this: